 Buckle up everyone, because we’re about to enter a period of near-complete European dominance on this list.
 Hollywood is still percolating in the very early 1920s, figuring out how to balance art and commerce in the uniquely powerful way it would be known throughout the so-called golden age of cinema.
 But the movie industry was alive and well in Sweden, Germany, and France (amongst other countries), each cultivating a creative aesthetic that would influence directors for generations to come.
 This week, we’re taking some time to celebrate the father of Swedish cinema, Victor Sjöström, and his seminal 1921 classic The Phantom Carriage, a technologically advanced and quietly meditative film that is part horror, part morality tale, and part heartfelt family drama.

 It’s New Year’s Eve, and a pious Salvation Army missionary is on her deathbed.
-She wants to see David Holm (played by Sjöström himself) because it is very important to her that he be saved before she dies.
-Holm is a drunken ne’er-do-well, regaling his friends with the legend of the Phantom Carriage, a ghostly vessel driven by the last soul to die on New Year’s Eve each year, who is tasked with the gruesome business of serving as grim reaper until the next New Year, when someone else takes their place.
+She wants to see David Holm (played by Sjöström himself) because he must be saved before she dies.
+Holm is a drunken ne’er-do-well, regaling his friends with the legend of the Phantom Carriage, a ghostly vessel driven by the last soul to die on New Year’s Eve each year, who is tasked with the gruesome business of serving as grim reaper until the next New Year when someone else takes their place.
 But when Holm is killed in a tussle with his friends just as the clock is striking midnight, the Phantom Carriage comes for him, and he is taken on a Dickensian journey to reflect on his wasted life.

 The narrative is complex and ambitious, using interwoven plots and extensive flashback sequences to depict David Holm’s formerly happy life and descent into ruin.
 It trusts the audience to follow along with a non-linear storyline, which in 1921 was far from unheard of but still something of a novelty.
 But it’s truly innovative in its use of double exposure.
 This would allow the ghostly carriage to travel through otherwise ordinary scenes, pale and partially transparent, in the world but not of it.
 The sophistication of this cinematic technique would go far beyond anything seen before.
 Here, we don’t have ghosts just hovering in the sky, visible but completely disconnected from their surroundings — they look as though they have the power to seamlessly interact with objects and even other characters on screen.

 The Phantom Carriage benefits from a gorgeous restoration courtesy of Criterion, which allows the natural soulfulness of the original film to shine through without the distraction of badly damaged celluloid.
 In particular, they’ve added a fantastic score from Swedish composer Matti Bye, whose plaintive strings add a wistful quality to the production.
-I don’t normally comment on the modern refurbishment of older films, because they aren’t necessarily the original vision of the filmmakers, but The Phantom Carriage is particularly well-done and worthy of note.
+I don’t normally comment on the modern refurbishment of older films because they aren’t necessarily the filmmakers’ original vision.
+Still, The Phantom Carriage is particularly well-done and worthy of note.